 Hawaii nursing aide registration is valid for two years.
 To be eligible for renewal, CNAs must have worked for pay as a nurse aide for a minimum of eight hours throughout the certification period.
 If that eligibility requirement is fulfilled, nurse aides can receive recertification for the next two years.

-How to Get a Licensed Practical Nurse (LPN) License in Hawaii
+How To Get an LPN License in Hawaii

-In order to obtain a Hawaii LPN license, aspiring nurses must first complete a licensed practical nurse training program.
-Most programs typically take one year to complete.
+In order to obtain a Hawaii licensed practical nurse credential, you must first complete an LPN training program.
+Most programs typically take students one year to graduate.
 Once the program is successfully completed, LPN applicants may apply to take the NCLEX-PN exam.
-They must also submit an application to the state of Hawaii, which includes a criminal history background check along with fingerprint submission.
-Hawaii LPN license hopefuls must also submit a photo ID with their date of birth, their social security number and a $40 fee.
+They must also submit an application to the state of Hawaii, which includes a criminal history background check along with a fingerprint submission.
+Hawaii LPN license hopefuls must also submit a photo ID with their date of birth, their social security number, and a $60 fee.

 Hawaii nursing licenses are renewed every two years.
-During that period, LPNs must complete one learning activity, which can range from completing 30 hours of continuing education to 120 hours of a refresher course, split between didactic and clinical practice.
-LPNs may also take two-semester credits of post-licensure nursing education, perform field research, or publish in a peer-reviewed journal.
+During that period, LPNs must complete one learning activity, which can range from completing 30 hours of continuing education to 120 hours of a refresher course — split between didactic and clinical practice.
+LPNs may also take two-semester credits of post-licensure nursing education, perform field research, or publish their writing in a peer-reviewed journal.

-How to Get a Registered Nurse (RN) License in Hawaii
+How To Get an RN License in Hawaii

-Aspiring nurses who wish to obtain a Hawaii RN license must go through a series of steps.
-An associate or bachelor's degree in nursing is required.
+Aspiring nurses who wish to become a registered nurse must obtain a Hawaii RN license.
+An associate or bachelor's degree in nursing is required to apply.
 Applicants should have an official transcript sent from their school as part of the licensing process.

-How to Get an Advanced Practice Registered Nurse License (APRN) in Hawaii
+How To Get an APRN License in Hawaii

-In order to obtain a Hawaii advanced practice registered nurse license, nurses must hold an RN and earn a master's in nursing with a focus in one of four practice specialties:
+In order to obtain a Hawaii advanced practice registered nurse license, nurses must hold an RN and earn an MSN, with a focus in one of four practice specialties: